temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 ## Part A: Setting Your Custom Search Attribute

 1. First, you will set your custom Search Attribute, `isOrderFailed`, to a boolean.
-2. You can do this in one of your terminals with the following command: `temporal operator search-attribute create --namespace default --name isOrderFailed --type bool`.
+You can do this in one of your terminals with the following command: `temporal operator search-attribute create --namespace default --name isOrderFailed --type bool`.
-3. You can also see all the Search Attributes you have with the command: `temporal operator search-attribute list`.
-You will now see `isOrderFailed` in this list.
+2. Make sure you can see all the Search Attributes you have with the command: `temporal operator search-attribute list`.
+You should now see `isOrderFailed` in this list.
-4. In the `client.ts` file, we then set our custom Search Attribute by adding it to the options when starting a Workflow execution using (`WorkflowOptions.searchAttributes`)[https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes].
+3. In the `client.ts` file, we then set our custom Search Attribute by adding it to the options when starting a Workflow execution using (`WorkflowOptions.searchAttributes`)[https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes].
 This is optional in this case, and this is more for setting Static Attributes that are known at the start of the Workflow.
 However, we have done so in this file for demonstration purposes.

 ## Part B: Upserting Attributes

 Within the `pizzaWorkflow` code, we will now dynamically update Search Attributes using [`upsertSearchAttributes`](https://typescript.temporal.io/api/namespaces/workflow#upsertsearchattributes).

-1. In `pizzaWorkflow.ts`, we use `upsertSearchAttributes({ isOrderFailed: [false] })` to indicate that the order has not failed in the part of the logic when the Workflow has received the Signal that the order has been fulfilled.
+1. In `pizzaWorkflow.ts`, locate `upsertSearchAttributes({ isOrderFailed: [false] })` which is used to indicate that the order has not failed.
+It is marked not failed, because it is in the part of the logic when the Workflow has received the Signal that the order has been fulfilled.

-2. We use `upsertSearchAttributes({ isOrderFailed: [true] })` in the part of the Workflow code when the Workflow has received the Signal that the order has not been fulfilled successfully.
+2. In `pizzaWorkflow.ts`, locate `upsertSearchAttributes({ isOrderFailed: [true] })` which is used to indicate that the order has failed.
+It is marked failed in the part of the Workflow code when the Workflow has received the Signal that the order has not been fulfilled successfully.

 ## Part C: Querying Workflows by Search Attributes